YohannesMeshesha/COVI-19-Analysis/README.md

-In Scenario 2:, Iexamined multiple countries and analyzed their Total Cases, Total Deaths, Percentage of the Country Population Infected, and Percentage of the Country's Population Deceased.
+In Scenario 2: I examined multiple countries and analyzed their Total Cases, Total Deaths, Percentage of the Country Population Infected, and Percentage of the Country's Population Deceased.
 The results were sorted in descending order by the Percentage of the Country's Population Infected.

 The query and snapshots above show the top rows of the result, which indicate that the Faeroe Islands had the highest percentage of the population infected with Covid-19.
 Scrolling down the result reveals information on other countries, with the explored columns sorted in descending order of their percentage of the population infected.